Do you want to detect AdBlock users in WordPress and show them targeted messages?

 Diversify Your Revenue Streams

 Publishers are finding new ways to combat ad blocking and protect their earnings.
-At the same time, ad blocking software are getting smarter everyday.
+At the same time, ad blocking software are getting better every day.

 Research shows that privacy, security, and bad user experience are the most common complaints among AdBlock users.
 Publishers can address these complaints by adapting different monetization methods that address those issues.